lucastrschneider/simon-setup/README.md

 ## Aditional configurations

+### Automount

+Use the **GNOME Disk** to configure the data partition to be automounted at login.
+Then it is possible to add bookmarks in Nautilus for the folders there

 ### Firefox

 Follow [this tutorial](https://superuser.com/questions/1557955/how-to-remove-firefox-orange-microphone-webcam-indicator-from-the-top-of-the-scr) to remove the icon showing when mic and camera are beeing used.
 This is necessary because they aren't reconized as pop-ups from pop shell, and will be added to the auto-tiling